America's Top Financial Advisors: What most surveys get wrong

 Rethinking Financial Advisor Rankings: What You Should Really Consider

-When it comes to selecting a financial advisor to manage your wealth, the traditional ranking and rating surveys in publications like Forbes and the WSJ often rely heavily on metrics such as growth rates and assets under management.
+When it comes to selecting a financial advisor or wealth manager to manage your finances and wealth, the traditional ranking and rating surveys in publications often rely heavily on metrics such as growth rates and assets under management.

 It begs the question: Why does the size and growth rate of a firm matter are if your unique financial needs are being met and the firm is fully staffed?
 One thing we have all learned over the past few years is to not just follow the most “popular” firms who sound like the next thing since sliced bread.